fastify/fastify-plugin/README.md

 ```

 #### Dependencies
-You can also check if the `plugins` and `decorators` which your plugin intend to use are present in the dependency graph.
+You can also check if the `plugins` and `decorators` that your plugin intend to use are present in the dependency graph.
 > *Note:* This is the point where registering `name` of the plugins become important, because you can reference `plugin` dependencies by their [name](https://github.com/fastify/fastify-plugin#name).
 ```js
 const fp = require('fastify-plugin')